What Is Hacking?GRIDINSOFT TEAM

 Black hat hackers work as an organization with both suppliers and partners that produce malware and deliver it to other such malicious organizations for more excellent malware distribution.
 Some organizations operate remotely, call users, and present themselves as well-known companies.
 Then advertise some product - a program you want to install, thereby getting remote access to the user's computer.
 And there's a small thing; they take everything they need from the PC: collect data, steal passwords, and bank accounts, make attacks from it, and others.
 Sometimes it happens that they also withdraw some amount for it all.

 🏆 Top 10 tips to protect your personal data: recommendations, tips, important facts.

 There are also automated hacks.
-For example, bots are created that aim to find unprotected computers due to phishing attacks, links to malicious sites, and all kinds of malware.
+For example, bots are created to find unprotected computers due to phishing attacks, links to malicious sites, and malware.
 Tracking black hat hackers isn't easy because these hackers leave very little evidence.
 Sometimes, law enforcement agencies manage to shut down their website in one country, but they continue their activities in another.

 White Hat Hacker Definition

 They're called "good hackers" or "ethical hackers".
 This type of hacker is the exact opposite of black hat hackers because when using a computer network or system, they give their advice on fixing security bugs and deficiencies.